aws/aws-graviton-getting-started/aws-lambda/README.md

 Clone the repository and change into the demo directory
 ```
 git clone https://github.com/aws/aws-graviton-getting-started
-cd aws-lambda/GravitonLambdaNumber
+cd aws-graviton-getting-started/aws-lambda/GravitonLambdaNumber
 ```
 ### Migrating a Lambda function from x86 to arm64
-This demo shows how to migrate an existing Lambda function from x86 to arm64.
+This demo shows how to migrate an existing Lambda function from x86 to arm64 using an x86 based workstation.
 The Node.js function code in [`/src/app.js`](/src/app.js) uses the [axios](https://www.npmjs.com/package/axios) client to connect to a third part service, [http://numbersapi.com/](http://numbersapi.com/), to find interesting facts about numbers.
 As the axios library is not a binary file, it can seamlessly work on Graviton2 without compilation.

 The existing application consists of an API endpoint which invokes the Lambda function, retrieves the number fact, and returns the response.